Penguin-Spy/replugged-plugin-template/README.md

 git push --tags
 ```

-The Replugged updater (coming soon™) will automatically check for updates on the repository specified
+The Replugged updater will automatically check for updates on the repository specified
 in the manifest.
 Make sure to update it to point to the correct repository!